chmouel/blog/content/posts/emacs-isearch/index.md

    ("C-h"                                . anzu-isearch-query-replace)))
 ```

-I start a search and do a `C-h` and it will ask me for a new name to replace
+I can then start from a search hit the `C-h` key combo and it will ask me for a
-that word to something else.
+new name to replace the searched word to something else.

 ![isearch-anzu](./isearch-anzu.png)

+On the left is the old word being changed and on the right the new word, it's
+pretty simple but pretty neat to be able to do this visually.

 ## Conclusion